edstott/EE2Project/balance-robot/README.md

 > - Use only the provided batteries.
 Do not use batteries you already own or buy your own batteries
 > - Bring batteries to the lab technicians when they are depleted for exchange with charged batteries.
 Do not recharge the batteries.
 > - Use the provided power PCB.
 Do not build your own circuit for battery input or modify the PCB.
+> - Use the included PSU as an alternative power source so you can continue work if your batteries are depleted.

 ### Robot Function